getlantern/lantern/README.markdown

 src may also be a Script.

-src may also be a node, but if the AST has been modified, then runtime behavior is undefined.
+src may also be a Program, but if the AST has been modified, then runtime behavior is undefined.

 #### func (Otto) Call